blab/cartography/docs/cartography.md

 We dropped around 4 strains in the H3N2 analysis, as they were direct animal to human transmissions where the genomes resembled swine flu (seen through NCBI's BLAST).
 We dropped around 5 strains in the Zika analysis that were exceedingly low quality.
-Due to the amount of missing data within the zika genome, we also imputed the data using scikit-learn's simple imputer for PCA in order to get a better embedding result.
+Due to the amount of missing data within the zika genome, we also imputed the data using scikit-learn's simple imputer for PCA for a better embedding result.
-This was only applied to PCA, as the hamming distance algorithm disregards missing bases.
+This was only applied to PCA, as the hamming distance algorithm used with the distance based methods disregards missing bases.
-Imputation was tested for MERS, but due to entire columns of missing data for MERS, we had to drop all strains with over 3 standard deviations of missing bases in its genome from the MERS analysis.
+Imputation was tested for MERS, but due to entire columns of missing data for MERS, we dropped all strains with over 3 standard deviations of missing bases in its genome from the MERS analysis.

 For Hamming distance, we created a similarity matrix.
-By comparing every genome with every other genome and clustering based on their Hamming distance, distance-based methods take the overall structure of the multidimensional data and groups together genomes that have similar differences.
+By comparing every genome with every other genome and clustering based on their Hamming distance, distance-based methods take the overall structure of the multidimensional data and groups together genomes with similar differences.
 This means the data is clustered by genetic diversity (in a phylogenetic tree genetic diversity is categorized using clades).
 Each genome was split into separate nucleotides and compared with other nucleotides in the same site on other genomes.
 We only counted a difference between the main nucleotide pairs (AGCT) - gaps (N, -, etc.) were not.
-This is because some sequences were significantly shorter than others, and a shorter strain does not necessarily mean complete genetic dissimilarity, which is what counting gaps implied.
+This is because some sequences were significantly shorter than others, and a shorter strain does not necessarily correspond to genetic dissimilarity, which is what counting gaps implied.

 We reduced the similarity distance matrix through MDS, t-SNE, and UMAP, plotted using [Altair](https://altair-viz.github.io/) [@VanderPlas2018], and colored by clade assignment.
 Clade membership metadata was provided by a .json build of the influenza H3N2 tree and Zika trees.
-For MERS, the host data was given via the Newick tree.
+Clade membership metadata was provided by a .json build of the influenza H3N2 tree and Zika trees.
+For MERS, the host data was given via the Newick tree, and clade membership was defined using [BioPython](https://biopython.org/) as outbreaks with a monophyletic host status (strictly camel or human).

 The 3 different dimensionality reduction techniques are ordered below by publication date:
 - [MDS](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html)
 - [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)